snadi/sca-demos/ReadMe.md

 * Once you set up the project, you can view the different warnings in the GUI.

 * An alternative way for running FindBugs is through `ant`.
 There is already a `build.xml` file that configures the build for you so you can run FindBugs through the command line.
+Please note that you may need to update the path to the FindBugs directory to wherever you unzipped the above archive to.

+`ant findbugs`

+Running the above command will create an xml output file called `demo-findbugs.xml`

+## PMD Demo